BawdyAnarchist/quBSD/Future_Development.md

-EPHM-message didnt remove the errfiles

 Hardcore Review
 	qb-start ; qb-stop
-		- parallel start_jail calls with error messages
-		- qb-start - still undecided on how to handle exit after all jails waterfall monitor_startstop
+		- qb-start - still undecided on how to handle exit after all jails waterfall

-- Probably the kill -15 -- -$$ line needs to directly remove all TMP files, and kill the next PID in queue (all pids in the TMP file).

-	exec_vm_start (particularly the start and error messages) launch_vm

 POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it
 	qb-cmd, qb-start, qb-stop, qb-i3-windows, qb-record, qb-stat